bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

 # Storage and Volumes: Locations

-!!! info "HPC 4 Research Only"

-    The following information is only valid for HPC 4 Research.

 On the BIH HPC cluster, there are three kinds of entities: users, groups (*Arbeitsgruppen*), and projects.
 Each user, group, and project has a central folder for their files to be stored.